Pelagicore/pelux.io/index.md

 layout: home
 ---

-PELUX is a Linux based platform for your automotive infotainment project.
-The PELUX software architecture is optimized to secure the shortest path from silicon to pixel and thereby provide optimal performance to deliver a stunning infotainment solution.
-It's based on [Yocto](http://yoctoproject.org/) and offers an improved developer experience.
+The PELUX Base Platform is a Linux platform that is used to kick-start a project for automotive software development.
+The PELUX Base Platform software architecture and design is optimized to secure the shortest path from silicon to pixel and thereby provides optimal patterns to deliver a stunning in-vehicle infotainment solution.
+Though PELUX is not limited to infotainment systems.
+It aims to target other converged automotive systems, like the advanced driver-assistance systems (ADAS) and telematics units.
+PELUX leverages well known open source projects such as Linux, Yocto/OpenEmbedded and GENIVI in order to provide a base development platform.
+The base development platform is complemented with project blueprints and documentation.
+The project has one main goal in mind - to provide a leading development experience in Embedded Linux device creation, tailored to automotive needs.

 ![PELUX Boxes](assets/imgs/pelux-boxes.png)